-On December 3, 1998, the Land Acquisition Management Advisory Council (LAMAC) transferred the St. Marks Springs, River Sink Spring, Fannin Springs, and Gainer Springs sites to the Negotiation Impasse group.
+On December 3, 1998, the Land Acquisition Management Advisory Council (LAMAC) transferred the St. Marks Springs, River Sink Spring, Fanning Springs, and Gainer Springs sites to the Negotiation Impasse group.
+On July 29, 1999, the LAMAC approved a fee-simple, 65-acre addition (Madison Blue Springs) in Madison County to the project, sponsored by the landowners' representative.
+It contains 45 parcels, 22 landowners, and a taxable value of

-On July 29, 1999, the LAMAC approved a fee-simple, 65-acre addition (Madison Blue Springs) in Madison County to the project boundary.
-It was sponsored by the landowners' representative, contains 45 parcels, 22 landowners, and a taxable value of \$604,000.
-The addition was designated as essential and added to the Priority portion of the project.
-Madison County will manage.
+\$604,000.
+The addition was designated essential and added to the Priority portion of the project.
+Madison County will manage it.
 Approximately 44 acres have been acquired.